• Skip to primary navigation

 Instructions

 Finally, crumble the goat cheese on top of the salad and then drizzle with the vinaigrette.
-Serve immediately.
+Serve and enjoy.

 Notes